Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

 1. Add SSH keys and set the password in the SquashFS.
 Optionally, set the timezone.

    If desired, create new SSH keys on the PIT node.
-These will be copied into the NCN Squashfs images in the next step.
+These will be copied into the NCN SquashFS images in the next step.
 Alternatively, copy an existing set of keys and `authorized_hosts` file into a directory for reference in the following step.
 It is assumed that public keys have a `.pub` extension.